firefoxfoxthrot/developer-web-site/_pages/frost.md

 ## Overview

 _FROST (Flexible Round-Optimized Schnorr Threshold Signatures) is a threshold signature scheme built on Schnorr signatures that allows for
-"T of N" signers, each of whom hold a share of a private key, to produce a valid signature for the private key (where T is the threshold).
+"T of N" signers, each of whom hold a share of a private key, to produce a valid signature for that private key.
 Because of its
 [foundation in Schnorr](https://www.blockchaincommons.com/musings/Schnorr-Intro/), it has several interesting characteristics, such as signature aggregation, where a set of signatures look exactly the same as a single signature.
 Beyond that, FROST improves on the fundamentals of Schnorr through improved network efficiency and protection against forgery attacks._